wryvrrrn/splatprint/README.md

 - Install img3splat (insert pip command here)
 - Create your plaza post (320x120 image, will be auto-converted to 2-bit greyscale (no dithering))
 - run img3splat (command)
-- canvas horizontal on empty canvas (unless using "inverse", then all black), minimum brush size on top left, press sync button on controllers
+- canvas horizontal on empty canvas (unless using "inverse", then all black), press sync button on controllers
-- run NXBT macro (command); will automatically press minus to save on completion
+- run NXBT macro (command); will automatically press minus to save on completion and take a screenshot for repair mode
-- once finished, if there's any printing errors, take a screenshot of the post editor with the cursor minimum size top left
 - run img3splat in repair mode (command) **make sure you save the screenshot to the camera roll, don't save to clipboard!!! will jpg compress it to shit!!!!!!!!**
 - run NXBT with repair macro (command)
 - repeat if needed